MicrosoftDocs/nav-content/dynamics-nav-app/warehouse-how-to-set-up-items-for-directed-put-away-and-pick.md

 ---
-    title: How to Set Up Items and Locations for Directed Put-away and Pick
+    title: How to Set Up Items and Locations for Directed Put-away and Pick | Microsoft Docs
     description: When you set up a warehouse location for directed put-away and pick, you have new functionality available to you to help run the warehouse in the most efficient way possible.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na